Tamagotchi: Gameplay

 Tamagotchis are a small alien species that deposited an egg on Earth to see what life was like, and it is up to the player to raise the egg into an adult creature.
-The creature goes through several stages of growth, and will develop differently depending on the care the player provides, with better care resulting in an adult creature that is smarter, happier, and requires less attention.
+On the original Tamagotchi, the creature goes through several stages of growth, and will develop differently depending on the care the player provides, with better care resulting in an adult creature that is smarter, happier, and requires less attention.
 There are various Tamagotchi characters (the original models have six adult characters and two at the teenager stage) and the resulting character depends on how the player has cared for it during the earlier baby, child and teen stages.
 Gameplay can vary widely between models, and some models require little care from the player.

 Upon activating the pet, an egg appears on the screen.
-After setting the clock on the device, the egg will wiggle for several minutes, and then hatch into a small pet.
-In later versions, inputting the player's name and birthday is also required when setting the clock, and at birth, the player can name the pet and learn of its family group and/or gender.
+After setting the clock on the device, the egg will wiggle for around 5~ minutes, and then hatch into a small pet.
+In versions after the original Tamagotchi, inputting the player's name and birthday is also required when setting the clock, and at birth, the player can name the pet and learn of its family group and/or gender.
 The player can care for the pet as much or as little as they choose, and the outcome depends on the player's actions.
-The first Tamagotchi units could only be paused by going to set the clock, effectively stopping the passage of time in the game, but in later models, a pause function was included.
+The original Tamagotchi could only be paused by going to set the clock, effectively stopping the passage of time in the game, but in later models, a pause function was included, then replaced by a paid babysitting feature.